 Applicants must submit their applications to the Senior Assistant Registrar, Student Affairs, The University of the West Indies, Mona, Kingston 7, Jamaica, by the end of the second week of January each year.
-For procedures concerning applications and for further information candidates should write to the Senior Assistant Registrar,
+For procedures concerning applications and for further information candidates should write to the Senior Assistant Registrar, Student Affairs.

-Applicants required to withdraw from the Faculty for failing to complete the Doctor of Pharmacy Degree Programme within the stipulated time or because of poor performance may be considered for readmission to the Doctor of Pharmacy Programme, after at least one year has elapsed since their withdrawal.
+Applicants required to withdraw from the Faculty for failing to complete the Doctor of Pharmacy Degree Programme within the stipulated time or because of poor performance may be considered for readmission to the Doctor of Pharmacy Programme after at least one year has elapsed since their withdrawal.

-The academic admission to the Doctor of Pharmacy Degree Programme is based on the applicant’s proficiency and attainment in any of the following, hereinafter referred to as "approved examinations"
+The academic admission to the Doctor of Pharmacy Degree Programme is based on the applicant’s proficiency and attainment in any of the following, hereinafter referred to as "approved examinations":

-Applicants holding professional degrees in Allied Health disciplines may also be considered for entry provided that they have attained a minimum average grade of B+ or grade point of 3.3 in the appropriate science subjects during their degree programme or Grade 3 passes in Biology/Zoology and Chemistry at Unit 2 CAPE /A Level or equivalent.
+Applicants holding professional degrees in Allied Health disciplines may also be considered for entry provided that they have attained a minimum average grade of B+ or grade point of 3.3 in the appropriate science subjects during their degree programme or Grade 3 passes in Biology/Zoology, Chemistry and Physics/Mathematics at Unit 2 CAPE /A Level or equivalent.